rebecavalverde/help-docs/docs/en/edu/createclassgoogleclassroom.md

 Insert your email address and your password.

 ## 4. Select a course from your Google Classroom
-Once you have connected your Google Classroom account with Flat, you will see your courses.
-Select one to create your new class on Flat.
+Once you have connected your Google Classroom account with Flat, you will see your courses. **Select one to create your new class on Flat**.

 ![select a course on from google classroom](/help/assets/img/create-a-class-with-gc/create2.PNG)